There was an error with your log in

 This rewarding 20-km trail will take you through the Nordic wilderness, leading up to the majestic Trolltunga cliff.
 Located in the Hardangerfjord region in Norway, Trolltunga hides spectacular landscapes and unique sunrises.
 The hike’s famous feature is a rock jutting out 700 meters (2,300 feet) above Ringedalsvatnet Lake.
 Prepare to be staggered by towering, snow-dusted mountains in the distance and seemingly never-ending green valleys dotted with boulders.
 While the end destination is phenomenal, the journey itself is just as extraordinary and rewarding.
 Find out more about why the Trolltunga hike is an otherworldly experience from Stian Rudd, Haugesund local.

-• The photo-ops on this hike will seem surreal
+The photo-ops on this hike will seem surreal

-• Witness the untouched Nordic scenery and the tranquil atmosphere
+Witness untouched scenery and a tranquil atmosphere

 Available itineraries

-Day-Hike to Trolltunga Cliff in Norway
+Summer Day Hike to Trolltunga Cliff in Norway

-Two-Day Hike to Trolltunga Cliff in Norway
+2-Day Hike to Trolltunga Cliff in Norway

 • Your hiking adventure begins at 11.30 am at the Skjeggedal parking lot.
 Your guiding service will transport you from there up the Mågeli Road and you’ll follow the trail all the way up to Gryteskar.
 Here you’ll witness incredible views of Folgefonna Glacier.
 You’ll get to enjoy a classic Norwegian mountain lunch and, depending on the pace, you should reach the cliff around 5 pm.